ks6088ts-labs/baseline-environment-on-azure-terraform/docs/README.md

 MICROSOFT_GRAPH_API_ID="00000003-0000-0000-c000-000000000000"

 # Add permissions to the service principal for Microsoft Graph API
-# Domain.Read.All, Group.ReadWrite.All, GroupMember.ReadWrite.All, User.ReadWrite.All
+# Domain.Read.All, Group.ReadWrite.All, GroupMember.ReadWrite.All, User.ReadWrite.All, Application.ReadWrite.All
 permissions=(
   "dbb9058a-0e50-45d7-ae91-66909b5d4664"
   "62a82d76-70ea-41e2-9197-370581804d09"
   "dbaae8cf-10b5-4b86-a4a1-f871c94c6695"
   "741f803b-c850-494e-b5df-cde7c675a1ca"
+  "1bfefb4e-e0b5-418b-a88f-73c46d2cc8e9"
 )

 for permission in "${permissions[@]}"; do